 The United Arab Emirates (UAE) is one of the most exciting destinations in the Middle East.
 It is best known for the towering downtown areas of Dubai and Abu Dhabi.
-However, the UAE also boasts impressive canyon-riddled mountains, beaches, coral islands, and a plethora of desert adventures such as our Red Dune Safari, Quad, Sandboarding, and Camel Ride Experience.
-With all that in mind, you’re probably wondering ‘Do I Need a Visa to Visit the UAE’.
+However, the UAE also boasts impressive canyon-riddled mountains, beaches, coral islands, and a plethora of desert adventures.
+With all that in mind, you’re probably wondering, ‘Do I need a visa to visit the UAE?’.
 Discover the relevant answers for you right here.

 The laws of the UAE state that all visitors to the nation need a visa.
-That said, there are various circumstances which mean you can enter the country for tourist purposes without one.
+That said, various circumstances mean you can enter the country for tourist purposes without one.

-Citizens of approximately 75 countries can undertake tours in the UAE without applying for a visa before traveling.
+Citizens of approximately 75 countries can undertake tours in the UAE without applying for a visa before traveling for visits up to one month.
 Some are granted visa-free travel, while others receive a free visa on arrival, which amounts to the same thing.
 These include nationals from the majority of countries in North and South America and Europe.
 The exact time permitted to spend in the country differs significantly between passports.
 Passports must be valid for at least six months from the date you intend to enter the UAE.

 Nationals with Visa-free Travel to the UAE